wg34projects/XMC4500-3Daccel-TASK/README_doxygen.md

 # Improvements

 - GUI GTK code enhancement with respect to memory leaks
-- uC code enhancement for example with Interrupts instead of SysTick_Handler
+- uC code enhancement for example with Interrupts instead of SysTick_Handler and Watchdog
 - better and more stable hardware setup - for example with acrylic glas instead wooden construction
-- implementation of Python scripts
+- better implementation of Python scripts start - end
+- sometimes troubles when GUI is started via doubleklick in filemanager
+- improving shutdown possibility with GTK shutdown signal (not working!?!)
+- including updated I2C driver as provided in CIS
 - ... and 1000 other ideas ...